-Always start by formatting for your readers.
-While search engines are important, they won’t do any good if you can’t convince people to read your post.
+You want to start by formatting your blog posts for readers.
+Search engines are certainly important, but search traffic doesn’t matter if people don’t stick around to read your post.

 Make it easy to scan the content

-The most important thing you can do for your readers is to make it easy to scan the content.
-Use headlines, break up text, etc. to make it quick and easy to scan the post and figure out what it’s about.
+If you want readers to stick, then you must make it easy to scan the content.
+Headings and white space break up text, which makes it easier for your reader to scan the post and figure out if she wants to read more.
 Your headline and images are a big part of this, as well.